 Finally, carry a personal locator beacon (PLB) for out and out emergencies.

 DUST MANAGEMENT IS A THING

 Some travellers filter and seal gaps while others swear by pressurising the cabin through a pressure hatch also known as ‘scupper’ vents.
 Whichever approach you prefer always ensure gas appliances are adequately vented even if they’re un-plugged.
-Good pinch-weld seals will help save your external lockers.
+Good pinch-weld seals will help save your external lockers during desert travel.